Zimbra/per-user-attach-limit/README.md

 # Per user attachment size limits

-This repo holds the Admin Zimlet and extension that generate a postfix config file like this:
+With this Zimlet and extension you can configure per-user attachment limits.
+It works out of the box on a single server installation.
+On a multi-server setup you have to find a way to sync the config file to all your MTA servers.
+The Admin Zimlet and extension generate a Postfwd config file like this:

 ```
 zimbra@zm-zimbra9:/root$ cat /opt/zimbra/conf/postfwd.cf